Korean axe murder incident: Reaction

 Shortly after the incident, the North Korean media began airing reports of the fight.
 The North Korean version stated:

-Around 10:45 a.m. today, the American imperialist aggressors sent in 14 hoodlums with axes into the Joint Security Area to cut down the trees on their own accord, although such a work should be mutually consented beforehand.
+Around 10:45 a.m. today, the Americans sent in 14 soldiers with axes into the Joint Security Area to cut down the trees on their own accord, although such a work should be mutually consented beforehand.
 Four persons from our side went to the spot to warn them not to continue the work without our consent.
 Against our persuasion, they attacked our guards en masse and committed a serious provocative act of beating our men, wielding murderous weapons and depending on the fact that they outnumbered us.
-Our guards could not but resort to self-defense measures under the circumstances of this reckless provocation.
+Our guards could not but resort to self-defence measures under the circumstances of this reckless provocation.

-Within four hours of the attack, Kim Jong-il, the son of the North Korean leader, Kim Il-sung, addressed the Conference of Non-Aligned Nations in Colombo, Sri Lanka, and presented a prepared document describing the incident as an unprovoked attack on North Korean guards that had been led by American officers.
-He then introduced a resolution asking the conference to condemn that day's grave US provocation, and he called on participants to endorse both the withdrawal of US forces from Korea and the dissolution of the UNC, which was seconded by Cuba.
+Within four hours of the attack, Kim Jong Il, the son of the North Korean leader, Kim Il Sung, addressed the Conference of Non-Aligned Nations in Colombo, Sri Lanka, and presented a prepared document describing the incident as an unprovoked attack on North Korean guards that had been led by American officers.
+He then introduced a resolution asking the conference to condemn that day's grave US provocation, and he called on participants to endorse both the withdrawal of US forces from South Korea and the dissolution of the UNC, which was seconded by Cuba.
 The members of the conference passed the resolution.

 The CIA considered the attack to have been planned by the North Korean government.
 A variety of responses were evaluated.
 Readiness levels for American forces in South Korea were increased to DEFCON 3 early on August 19.
-Rocket and artillery attacks in the area were considered but discounted because of an unfavorable 4:1 ratio of artillery pieces, and South Korean President Park Chung-hee did not want military action.
+Rocket and artillery attacks in the area were considered but discounted because of an unfavorable 4:1 ratio of artillery pieces, and South Korean President Park Chung Hee did not want military action.

 Operation Paul Bunyan

 In response to the incident, the UNC determined that instead of trimming the branches that obscured visibility, they would cut down the tree with the aid of overwhelming force.
 The parameters of the operation were decided in the White House, where US President Gerald Ford had held crisis talks.
 Ford and his advisors were concerned about making a show of strength to chasten North Korea without causing further escalation.
-The operation, named after the mythical lumberjack Paul Bunyan, was conceived as a show of force by the US and South Korea and was carefully managed to prevent further escalation.
+The operation, named after the mythical lumberjack of the same name, was conceived as a show of force by the US and South Korea and was carefully managed to prevent further escalation.
 It was planned over two days by General Richard G. Stilwell and his staff at the UNC headquarters in Seoul.